-We have also recognized incremental pro forma non-operating benefit (income) costs of \$(57) million and \$668 million for the nine months ended September 30, 2022 and the year ended December 31, 2021, respectively, related to the pension and postretirement benefit plans transferred to GE HealthCare.
+We have also recognized incremental pro forma non-operating benefit (income) costs of \$(38) million and \$668 million for the six months ended June 30, 2022 and the year ended December 31, 2021, respectively, related to the pension and postretirement benefit plans transferred to GE HealthCare.

-- (g) Reflects \$147 million in All other current liabilities and \$393 million in Compensation and benefits with respect to additional employee-related obligations of active and former employees expected to be transferred from GE to GE HealthCare prior to Spin-Off.
-These liabilities are incremental to the liabilities included in the audited combined and unaudited condensed combined statements of financial position as they relate to employees who were not GE HealthCare employees or the liabilities were not allocated ratably to GE HealthCare employees.
-Expenses associated with these additional employee-related obligations were \$20 million and \$28 million for the nine months ended September 30, 2022 and the year ended December 31, 2021, respectively. - (h) Reflects the addition of estimated interest expense related to the debt issuances described in note (a) above, the amortization of original issue discount and deferred debt issuance costs, and certain Euro to U.S. Dollar cross currency interest rate swap arrangements with a notional amount of \$2.0 billion.
+- (g) Reflects \$95 million in All other current liabilities and \$371 million in Compensation and benefits with respect to additional employeerelated obligations of active and former employees expected to be transferred from GE to GE HealthCare prior to Spin-Off.
+These liabilities were excluded from the audited combined and unaudited condensed combined statements of financial position as the related employees were not fully dedicated to GE HealthCare.
+Expenses associated with these additional employee-related obligations included \$12 million and \$28 million for the six months ended June 30, 2022 and the year ended December 31, 2021, respectively. - (h) Reflects the addition of estimated interest expense related to the debt issuances described in note (a) above and amortization of deferred debt issuance costs.
 Interest expense was calculated assuming constant debt levels throughout the periods.
-A 0.125 point change to the annual interest rate on the \$2.0 billion Term Loan Facility would change interest expense by approximately \$2 million and \$3 million for the nine months ended September 30, 2022 and the year ended December 31, 2021, respectively.
+A 0.125 percent change to the annual interest rate would change interest expense by approximately \$ million and \$ million for the six months ended June 30, 2022 and the year ended December 31, 2021, respectively.
 Refer to the below table for further details on specific adjustments:

-(\$ in millions) Septe mber 30, 2022 Decei ended nber 31, 021 Interest expense on debt \$ 422 \$ 571 Amortization of original issue discount and deferred debt issuance costs 9 13 Total Interest and other financial charges - net \$ 431 \$ 584
+(\$ in millions) Six months ended June 30, 2022 Year ended December 31, 2021 Interest expense on debt \$ \$ Amortization of debt issuance costs Total Interest and other financial charges - net \$ \$

-(i) Reflects the reclassification of GE's net investment in our Company to Additional paid-in capital, as well as the issuance of 454,710,004 shares of our common stock with a par value of \$0.01 per share pursuant to the Separation and Distribution Agreement.
-We have assumed the number of outstanding shares of our common stock based on 1,092,668,140 shares of GE common stock outstanding as of September 30, 2022, and assumed a distribution of at least 80.1% of the outstanding shares of our common stock to GE's stockholders, on the basis of one share of our common stock for every three shares of GE common stock.
+- (i) Reflects the reclassification of GE's net investment in our Company, as well as the issuance of shares of our common stock with a par value of \$ 0.01 per share pursuant to the Separation and Distribution Agreement.
+We have assumed the number of outstanding shares of our common stock based on shares of GE common stock outstanding on June 30, 2022, and assuming a distribution of 80.1% of the outstanding shares of our common stock to GE's stockholders, on the basis of shares of our common stock for every share of GE common stock.
 The actual number of shares issued will not be known until the record date for the distribution.
-We expect up to 19.9% of our common stock to be owned by GE at the time of the Spin-Off.

-(j) GE has obligations for ongoing and future environmental remediation activities, some of which are the legal responsibilities of entities that will transfer to GE HealthCare, as referred to in note (b).
-This adjustment reflects the transfer of \$19 million of accrued environmental remediation liabilities from GE to GE HealthCare.
+We expect 19.9% of our common stock will continue to be owned by GE. - (j) GE has obligations for ongoing and future environmental remediation activities, some of which are the legal responsibilities of entities that will transfer to GE HealthCare, as referred to in note (b).
+This adjustment reflects the transfer of \$23 million of accrued environmental remediation liabilities from GE to GE HealthCare.
 These liabilities were excluded from the audited combined and unaudited condensed combined statements of financial position as the environmental liabilities were unrelated to historical GE HealthCare business activity.
-The environmental remediation liabilities include estimates of the costs for investigation, remediation and operation and maintenance of cleanup sites.
-This adjustment also reflects indemnification assets to be established by GE HealthCare to reflect an indemnification agreement between GE and GE HealthCare whereby GE will indemnify GE HealthCare for all current and future costs incurred related to these transferred environmental remediation obligations.
+The environmental remediation liabilities include estimates of the costs for investigation, remediation and operation and maintenance of clean-up sites.
+This adjustment also reflects indemnification assets to be established by GE HealthCare to reflect indemnification agreements between GE and GE HealthCare whereby GE will indemnify GE HealthCare for all current and future costs incurred related to these transferred environmental remediation obligations.
 Refer to the below table for further details on specific adjustments:

-(\$ in millions) As of Septembe r 30, 2022
+(\$ in millions) As of June 30 , 2022

-All other current assets \$ 8
+All other current assets \$ 10

-All other assets \$ 11
+All other assets \$ 13

-All other current liabilities \$ 8
+All other current liabilities \$ 10

-All other liabilities \$ 11
+All other liablities \$ 13

-(k) Reflects the reclassification of certain transactions historically included in related parties accounts to the appropriate third-party or employee related accounts based on the nature of the transaction, as of September 30, 2022.
+(k) Reflects the reclassification of certain transactions historically included in related parties accounts to the appropriate third-party or employee related accounts based on the nature of the transaction, as of June 30, 2022.